-Preterm labor and preterm birth carry risks with them that can affect mom and baby.
-Prenatal care can help prevent preterm labor and birth, and can be important for detecting it early, and preterm babies are carefully cared for once they’re born.
+Preterm labor and preterm birth carry risks that can affect mom and baby.
+Prenatal care can help prevent preterm labor and birth, and can be important for early detection.
+Preterm babies are carefully monitored once they’re born.

-But can preterm labor be kept from happening at all?
-Generally, the answer is no. There are times when preterm labor is impossible to avoid even for parents and healthcare providers who do everything right, and once preterm labor begins, it can sometimes be delayed, but can’t often be stopped entirely.
+But, can preterm labor be kept from happening at all?
+Generally, the answer is no. There are times when preterm labor is impossible to avoid even for parents and healthcare providers who do everything right, and although it can sometimes be delayed, preterm labor often can’t be stopped entirely.

 Before preterm labor begins